srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ![_config.yml]({{ site.baseurl }}/images/dnn_convolutional_net.png)

 This post assumes that you understand the basic functionality of a convolutional network.
-If you don't I strongly recommend first reading Stanford's [CS231n Convolutional Neural Networks for Visual Recognition ](http://cs231n.github.io/convolutional-networks/) by Andrej Karpathy or, more hardcore, Yann Lecun's [LeNet-5 Convolutional Neural Networks](http://yann.lecun.com/exdb/lenet/).
+If you don't I strongly recommend reading Stanford's [CS231n Convolutional Neural Networks for Visual Recognition ](http://cs231n.github.io/convolutional-networks/) by Andrej Karpathy or, more hardcore, Yann Lecun's [LeNet-5 Convolutional Neural Networks](http://yann.lecun.com/exdb/lenet/) first.

-So, now let's jump into the code and let's look how the network's data structures are defined.
+So, now let's jump into the code and start with the network's overall design.

-## The Data Model
+## Network Architecture

+More than anything else did the introduction of convolutional layers influence the design of the network.
 Previously, my network structure consisted of layers, nodes and weights.
 Now, I added 2 additional concepts: *columns* and *connections*.
-So in total, the neural network is now based on below 5 structures:
+So in total, the neural network consists of below 5 data structures:

 ### The Network

+The network structure serves as the overall *container* for the whole network.
-The network structure itself contains the *learning rate* and information about number and location of all *weights* in this network.
+It defines the *learning rate* and information about number and location of all *weights* in this network.
-And most importantly this structure serves as a container for all other components of the network.
+And, most importantly, it includes a variable-sized array of layer structures which contain the network nodes.

 ```c
 struct Network{